-10 Things Your Car Says About Your Personality
+10 Surprising Things Your Car Says About Your Personality

-It isn’t the convenience, safety, or storage space that makes the minivan the ultimate mom-mobile (although those help!) but rather the sheer number of kids you can pack into those things, Henney says.
+It isn’t the convenience, safety, or storage space that makes the minivan the ultimate parent-mobile (although those help!) but rather the sheer number of kids you can pack into those things, Henney says.
 “These cars show that you define yourself by your relationship to children and the more kids are in your car, the better you feel about yourself,” she explains.
 “It tells the world, ‘I’m the carpool mom.
 I’m valued and important.'”

 The newest headlights use LED technology to get a brighter glow—several factors brighter than even the “brights” on regular halogen headlights—while using much less power.
 While this can be a boon on dark roads, it can also be a safety hazard as they blind other drivers.
-It’s become such a problem that some American cities are considering legislation to ban them.
-By using these lights you’re simply saying, “My comfort is more important than your safety” which shows a real lack of empathy and concern for others, Henney says.
+(Here are more driving habits that annoy other motorists.)
+By using these lights you’re simply saying, “My comfort is more important than your safety,” which shows a real lack of empathy and concern for others, Henney says.

 Most safety experts agree: Those popular “this is my family” stickers are straight up dangerous.
 They share your family composition, what your kids’ names are, how old they are, their hobbies, and even your dog’s name—all information that criminals can use to target you or your children.
 Yet despite these warnings, parents continue to display them prominently.
 Why?
 “It’s a way of establishing your place in the social hierarchy, declaring your status, and showing others you’re superior to their families,” Henney says.

 Identifying yourself publicly with a sports team—whether that’s through a jersey, a hat, or a bumper sticker—is an easy way to feel like you’re part of that crowd, Henney says.
-“People take on the characteristics of their favorite teams,” she says.
-Your favorite team is a winner?
+“People take on the characteristics of their favourite teams,” she says.
+Your favourite team is a winner?
 A scrappy underdog?
 An up-and-coming all-star?
 Then, by extension, so are you.